 English 1A is a reading-based course.
-You will have multiple reading assignments to complete for every class period, and most readings will be accompanied by some form of writing, such as a short assignment or brief

-Canvas discussion post.
+You will have multiple reading assignments to complete for every class period, and most readings will be accompanied by some form of writing, such as a short assignment or brief Canvas discussion post.
 In addition, all or most of the assigned projects will be related to readings.
 It is therefore imperative that you complete the readings prior to each class and come with your materials and responses prepared to discuss them in class.
 All readings in this course contribute to effective writing strategies.
+We will read often from Joining the Conversation and supplement this with other articles and scanned materials (posted on Canvas or emailed to you).
 ALWAYS bring your texts to class, as we will spend much of our class time sharing ideas, questions and comments that arose while investigating the course topics.